AllenSWDB/allenswdb.github.io/databook/glossary.md

   potentially valuable information about brain states, but certain types of analysis require more stringent quality thresholds to ensure that all of the included units are well isolated from their neighbors.

+VIP cell
+  A type of interneuron expressing the molecular marker Vasoactive Intestinal Protein.
+VIP cells tend to target {term}`Somatostatin cell`s rather than excitatory neurons.
+This role as a "disinhibitory specialist" is thought to be important for \ context-dependent modulation of cortical activity.
+Many VIP cells have a characteristic bipolar axon that points along the axis of the cortical column and are thus often called "bipolar cells".

 waveform
 spike